Machine Strategy Guide

 - Displayed ceiling: The Must Hit By value is shown on the machine face.
 Record it before evaluating.

-- Current meter vs ceiling gap: Subtract the current meter from the ceiling.
+- Current counter vs ceiling gap: Subtract the current counter from the ceiling.
 A small gap means high EV; a large gap means low EV.

 - Denomination: Quick Hit runs from penny to dollar denominations.
 Higher denominations have larger jackpots but also larger seeds, changing the breakeven point.